noahehall/theBookOfNoah/architecture/interface-oriented-design.md

       - e.g. nonfunctional aspects such as performance/quality of implementation
     - typically properties of a particular implementation
   - notes
-    - if a precondition is not met, the method will not execute properly
+    - if a precondition is not met, the method WILL not execute properly
-    - if a postcondition is not met, the method did not execute properly
+    - if a postcondition is not met, the method DID not execute properly
     - objects that cannot exist in an invalid state can make it easier to check the pre/postconditions
     - any implementation of an interface can have weaker preconditions aand stronger postconditions
       - i.e. the same way a derived class can have weaker preconditions and stronger postconditions than the base class